Nubescope/react-native-facebook-keyframes/README.md

 ## Running the demo project included in this project

 1. Go to the `demo/KeyframesDemo` folder
-2. Install pod dependencies if running for iOS
+2. Install pod dependencies if running for iOS:

     ```bash
     cd ios
     pod install
     cd ../
     ```

 3. Run the project:

     ```bash
     npm install
     react-native run-ios
     ```

 ---
 **MIT Licensed**